Flameis/CS362-Team3/Project Proposal.md

 ### Week 4 - Map and Database
 Goals: Develop the interactive map and basic database functionality.
 Tasks:

+Backend Team:

+* Create the database structure for plant information, including taxonomic classification, images, and locations.

+Front End Team:

+* Continue refining wireframes based on feedback.
 * Implement a basic campus map.
 * Enable users to view plants pinned on the map.

-* Create the database structure for plant information, including taxonomic classification, images, and locations.
+Interaction Team:

+* Enable users to view plants pinned on the map.
 * Integrate the database with the map to display plant data dynamically.
-* Continue refining wireframes based on feedback.

 Deliverables:
 * Project Architecture and Design Specifications.